2015 Sri Lankan presidential election: Violence

 A Buddhist vihara in Borella belonging to JHU MP Athuraliye Rathana Thero was attacked on 20 November 2014, two days after the JHU left the UPFA government.
 On the evening of 21 November 2014, UNP member Chamila Ranasinghe was shot at Maggona in Payagala, as UNP supporters celebrated the crossover of UPFA MPs to the opposition.
 The houses of two UNP supporters from Madampe, Milton and Sudeh Priyankara, were shot at on the night of 22/23 November 2014.
 The office of UNP MP M. H. A. Haleem in Mawilmada was shot at in the early hours of 25 November 2014.
 A rice truck belonging Sirisena's brother Dudley Sirisena and its crew were attacked in Marandagahamula on 29 November 2014.
 A group of UNP supporters were attacked by UPFA supporters in Gelioya on the night of 30 November 2014.
 UPFA local councillor Shiron Fernando, who had defected to the opposition to support Sirisena, was attacked at his home in Bolewatte near Wennappuwa.

-On the morning of 17 December 2014 a stage that Sirisena had been intending to use for a rally at Wanduramba near Galle was set on fire along with a vehicle by an unidentified group, and three workers installing the stage were abducted.
+On the morning of 17 December 2014, a stage that Sirisena had been intending to use for a rally at Wanduramba near Galle was set on fire along with a vehicle by an unidentified group, and three workers installing the stage were abducted.
 Three suspects were arrested but were then taken from police custody by Deputy Minister Nishantha Muthuhettigama.
 Despite an arrest warrant being issued for his arrest, Muthuhettigama left Sri Lanka for Singapore on 26 December 2014.
 He was arrested on 28 December 2014 after returning to Sri Lanka but was released the following day.

-The UNP's headquarters Sirikotha was attacked on 24 December 2014 by members of the Patriotic National Front and the Federation of National Organizers (FNO) resulting in over 30 injuries on both sides.
+The UNP's headquarters Sirikotha was attacked on 24 December 2014 by members of the Patriotic National Front and the Federation of National Organizers (FNO), resulting in over 30 injuries on both sides.
 The FNO is believed to be an affiliate of the National Freedom Front, a member of the UPFA government.
-On 20 December 2014 UPFA supporters tried to sabotage an opposition rally in Haputale before attacking UNP supporters resulting in five injuries.
+On 20 December 2014, UPFA supporters attempted to sabotage an opposition rally in Haputale before attacking UNP supporters, resulting in five injuries.
 A group of opposition activists were attacked on 21 December 2014 at the bus halt in Hambantota by government supporters led by Hambantota mayor Eraj Ravindra Fernando.
 Fernando was arrested the following day but released on bail on 24 December 2014.
-On the night of 23/24 December 2014 an unidentified group fired shots at the stage that Sirisena had been intending to use for a rally at Kolonnawa.
+On the night of 23/24 December 2014, an unidentified group fired shots at the stage Sirisena had been intending to use for a rally at Kolonnawa.
 Sirisena's election office in Batticaloa was attacked on the morning of 24 December 2014 by a group of around 30 unidentified people armed with firearms and petrol bombs.